A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Introduction

 Some studies try to explain navigability by assuming that nodes form links to optimize for a particular property.
 Mathias et al. \cite{Nisha01} assume that users try to make trade-off between wiring and connectivity.
 Hu et al.~\cite{hu} assume that people try to maximize the entropy under a constraint on the total distances of their long-range contacts.
 These works rely on simulations to study the network dynamics.
 Moreover, the navigability of a network is sensitive to the weight of wiring cost or the distance constraint, and it is unlikely that navigable networks as defined by Kleinberg~\cite{Kleinberg00} would naturally emerge.

 Another type of works propose node/link dynamics that converge to navigable small-world networks.
 Clauset and Moore~\cite{Aaron03} propose a rewiring dynamic modeling a Web surfer such that if the surfer does not find what she wants in a few steps of greedy search, she would rewire her long-range contact to the current end node of the greedy search.
 They use simulations to demonstrate that a network close to Kleinberg's navigable small world will emerge after long enough rewiring rounds.
 Sandberg and Clarke~\cite{Sandberg06} propose another rewiring dynamic where with an independent probability of $p$ each node on a greedy search path would rewire their long-range contacts to the search target, and provide a partial analysis and simulations showing that the dynamic converges to a network close to the navigable small world.
 Chaintreau et al.~\cite{haintreau08} use a move-and-forget mobility model, in which a token starting from each node conducts a random walk (move) and may also go back to the starting point (forget), and use the distribution of the token on the grid as the distribution of the long-range contacts of the starting node.
-They provide theoretical analysis showing that the move-and-forget model with a particular harmonic forget function converges close to the navigable small world.
-However, it is unclear if the harmonic forget function used is natural in practice and what is the effect of other forget functions.
+They provide theoretical analysis showing that there exists a \emph{critical} forgetting value for which the move-and-forget model provides navigability.
+However, the underlying mechanism driving the critical value to be chosen in practice remains unclear.